Center Operations Team

 CSJ’s EngageDCorps programs’, student organizations’, and community-based learning courses’ commitments in the DC community often have fingerprinting and testing requirements.
 These requirements ensure safety for the youth and communities with whom CSJ works.
 In order to reduce barriers of access for Hoyas to serve in DC, CSJ provides regular transportation to DC Public Schools central office for fingerprinting.
 Drivers will support hundreds of Hoyas in meeting this requirement and will impact thousands of DC families every year.

-The Operations Team positions are FWS only and the pay-rate is $15.20/hour.
+The Operations Team positions are FWS only and the pay-rate is $16.10/hour.
 Hours are flexible across the four roles.
-The priority deadline to submit your interest is on Friday, July 30 with interest forms accepted on a rolling basis.

 Questions to firstname.lastname@example.org.